 There are various types of canine prostate cancer.
 The most common type is carcinoma (e.g. prostatic adenocarcinoma).
 This type of cancer is extremely aggressive.
 It is also very invasive in that it can easily and rapidly spread to the lungs, lymph nodes, and bones.

-In many cases, by the time the cancer is diagnosed, it is usually too advanced for successful treatment and the life expectancy is only about one month upon diagnosis.
+In many cases, by the time the cancer is diagnosed, it is usually too advanced for successful treatment.

 Dogs with this cancer show similar signs and symptoms as those with other prostate problems, such as prostate enlargement, although for prostate enlargement, the intensity of the signs is much lower.